MAYASproject/data/README.md

 -------------------------------------
 -->
 Download the BCG_PCG.zip file: This file contains raw data for both phonocardiogram (PCG) and ballistocardiogram (BCG) signals stored in NumPy format.
 You can find the **BCG_PCG.zip file** in the  repository.
 Unzip the file: Once downloaded, unzip the BCG_PCG.zip file on your system.
 This will extract the individual signal files.

 Understanding the Signal Files:

-The extracted files will follow a naming convention that indicates the type of signal (S1:PCG or S2:BCG), activity state (Act, Post, Rest), and pressure level (e.g., 134 in the following example example).
+The extracted files will follow a naming convention that indicates the type of signal (S1:PCG or S2:BCG), activity state (Act, Post, Rest), and pressure level (e.g., 134 in the following example).
 Here's a breakdown:

 Filename format: [ID]_Act/Post/Rest_[Pressure]_PCG/BCG.npy